dseti/body-mark-analyzer/README.md

-> [!note] Do you have an geometric body mark associated with dream, intuition, or encounter?
+> **Do you have an geometric body mark associated with dream, intuition, or encounter?**
 >
 > I'd love to see your mark and hear your story.
 If it meets my criteria, I will include it in my body mark database and new book.
 >